canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q12/QuestionText.md

     - These are not visible from other classes

 - Constructor:
-    - a `Laptop` constructor that is visible to other classes and accepts an `int` and a `String` and uses it to initialize the **yearMade** and **colour** attributes.
+    - a `Laptop` constructor that is visible to other classes and accepts an `int` and a `String` and uses them to initialize the **yearMade** and **colour** attributes.

 - Methods: